ENEE - Electrical & Computer Engineering

 ENEE428 Communications Design Laboratory (2 Credits)

-EE capstone design course.
-Exploring the signal processing and communication systems theoretical concepts presented in ENEE 420 Communication Systems and ENEE 425 Digital Signal Processing by implementing them on actual DSP based hardware in real time.
+Advanced Laboratory course exploring signal processing and communication systems theoretical concepts and implementing them on actual DSP based hardware in real time.

-Restriction: Must be in Engineering: Electrical or Engineering: Computer program.
+Restriction: Must be in Engineering: Electrical or Engineering: Computer program; and permission of Electrical and Computing Engineering Department.

 ENEE429 Topics in Communications (1-3 Credits)